- Special enrollment period due to American Rescue Plan: May 1 – August 15, 2021 (no qualifying event necessary).

 When can people enroll in 2021 health insurance in Connecticut?

 Open enrollment for 2021 health insurance coverage in Connecticut ended January 15, 2021.
-But to address the ongoing COVID pandemic, AccessHealth CT opened a special enrollment period for uninsured residents, initially scheduled to run from February 15 to March 15.
-The window was subsequenly extended through April 15, 2021.
-But there is more of a delay between enrollment and coverage effective dates in Connecticut than there is in the rest of the country: Plan selections made from March 16-31 will have coverage effective May 1, while plan selections made from April 1-15 will have coverage effective June 1.
+But to address the ongoing COVID pandemic, AccessHealth CT opened a special enrollment period for uninsured residents, which continued through April 15, 2021.

 But by the time the rate approval process was complete, the average approved rate increase for the individual market was just 0.01 percent: